 In Western countries, it is standard for leaders to choose somewhat modest clothing and understated jewelry and accessories, if any.
 One accessory that politicians do tend to wear are watches, and some models have been noted to crop up time and time again.
 So much so, that the Rolex Day-Date has been dubbed as the “President’s Watch.”

-Whereas some Presidents have worn watches for convenience purposes, others have been known to be watch aficionados.
+Whereas some presidential watches have been worn for convenience purposes, other presidents have been known to be watch aficionados.
 In some cases, the watches that Presidents have been gifted and which watches they have chosen to wear or not, have proven to be controversial.

-Below is a look at 10 Presidents of the United States and the watches they wore (and in some cases still do).
+Below is a look at 10 Presidents of the United States and their presidential watches.

 1. George Washington

-The 1st United States President was known for his love of pocket watches.
+The first United States President was known for his love of pocket watches.
 In fact, he is believed to have owned at least three: a pocket watch by an unknown brand, a Jean-Antoine Lépine pocket watch (a maker whose watches currently fetch about $11,000), and lastly a James McCabe pocket watch (a maker whose watches can be had for around $1,500 at auction).

 2. Thomas Jefferson

-The 3rd President also wore a pocket watch, this time made by Daniel Vaucher (a maker whose watches fetch about $5,000 when they come up at auction).
-Jefferson later handed this watch over to James Monroe, 5th President of the United States.
+The third President also wore a pocket watch, this time made by Daniel Vaucher (a maker whose watches fetch about $5,000 when they come up at auction).
+Jefferson later handed this watch over to James Monroe, fifth President of the United States.

 3. Dwight D. Eisenhower

-Fast forwarding to the 34th President, Eisenhower owned several luxury watches: a 1940s steel Heuer chronograph (that currently fetches about $6,300 in the secondary market), a gold Rolex Datejust that was a gift from the company (which might fetch anywhere from $5,000 to $20,000 today), a Vulcain Cricket (which goes for anywhere from $300 to $1,500 in today’s market), and a custom Hamilton watch that featured the faces of his family on the dial (non-custom Hamiltons from that era now fetch about $300 to $1,500).
+Fast forwarding to the thirty-fourth President, Eisenhower owned several luxury watches: a 1940s steel Heuer chronograph (that currently fetches about $6,300 in the secondary market), a gold Rolex Datejust that was a gift from the company (which might fetch anywhere from $5,000 to $20,000 today), a Vulcain Cricket (which goes for anywhere from $300 to $1,500 in today’s market), and a custom Hamilton watch that featured the faces of his family on the dial (non-custom Hamiltons from that era now fetch about $300 to $1,500).
 Eisenhower is believed to have been the first President to have owned a Rolex.

 During his presidency, he mostly wore the Swiss-made brand Vulcain Cricket.
 The story goes that Eisenhower wore this very watch during a press conference in which he announced new tariffs on Swiss-made watches.
 The alarm on the watch went off during this conference and the sound was known to be specific to Vulcain watches, which on some level highlighted the hypocrisy of the tariff!